-Article 32 Funds Received From Sale of Cemetery Lots To see if the Town will vote pursuant to RSA 289:2 cemetery lots shall be deposited with the trustees Recommended by the Selectmen. ?-a, to allow all funds received of trust fund. from such sale of Yes No Article 33 Transact any other business MARKET .
-To transact any other business that may legally co me before the meeting.
-Yes No
+Article 32 Funds Received From Sale of Cemetery Lots To see if the Town will vote pursuant to RSA 289:2-a, to allow all funds received from such sale of cemetery lots shall be deposited with the trustees of trust fund.
+Recommended by the Selectmen.
+Yes No Article 33 Transact any other business Yes No Yes No Yes No